-Middle Row: Al Gathright(Vice Chairman), Walt Sitter, Robert Cavanaugh, Rick Stokes, Dan Watson
+Middle Row: Al Gathright(Vice Chairman), Walt Sitter, Robert Cavanaugh, Rick Stokes(Chairman), Dan Watson

-Members not in picture: Phillip Carr, Larry Raney, Mike Drake, Janice Vaughn
+Members not in picture: Phillip Carr, Mike Drake, Janice Vaughn, Tammi Spurlin

 The Lake Ouachita Field Office is dedicated to providing quality customer care by exceeding our customers and stakeholders expectations.
 As visitation increases and budget and manpower decrease, this goal is increasingly difficult to attain.
 Partnership opportunities are paramount in helping meet our mission essential tasks.
 Partnerships are an important part of Lake Ouachita.
 The Corps of Engineers will continue to seek out partners who are dedicated to the conservation and preservation of one of Arkansas’ greatest natural resources, so future generations will continue to enjoy the beauty of Lake Ouachita.